molgenis/systemsgenetics/Genotype-Aligner/README.md

 <!--

-  It is reccommend to view this file using a markdown viewer or view this readme online: https://github.com/PatrickDeelen/systemsgenetics/edit/master/genotype-aligner/README.md
+  It is recommended to view this file using a markdown viewer or view this readme online: https://github.com/PatrickDeelen/systemsgenetics/edit/master/genotype-aligner/README.md

 -->